 The Catch: Netsurion’s SOC analyst identified a Locky Ransomware infection on a user machine, which could have potentially spread out to the file servers.
 It also could have spread across the network, leading to downtime on business-critical systems and costing the company money.

 The Find: The business was targeted with a phishing email containing an attached document.
 The document advised the recipient to enable macros, which allowed the ransomware to gain access and encrypt files (Infection).
 A code started to run the moment the user enabled the macros.
-The Vipre Antivirus package did not catch the infection.
-The SIEMPhonic analyst proactively checked for Ransomware file extensions at regular intervals and found 13 instances of files with the Locky infected extension (Osiris).
-The customer was impacted previously with the same variant of ransomware, which had encrypted a large number of files on his file server propagated from a user machine.
+The Anti-Virus package did not catch the infection.
+Netsurion’s SOC analyst proactively checked for ransomware file extensions at regular intervals and found 13 instances of files with the Locky infected extension (Osiris).
+The customer was impacted previously with the same variant of ransomware, which had encrypted many files on the file server propagated from a user machine.
 Fortunately, the customer was able to avoid a similar impact that caused downtime and wasted IT resources.

 The Fix: Quarantine the infected laptop with an Anti-Malware tool.
 Also re-image the infected laptop before returning the device to service.
 Continue to invest in continuous monitoring and advanced threat protection that provides guided remediation and the proactive termination of unknown or unsafe processes.